 From apprentices starting each year with BCITO we track the gap between leaving school (2009 and after) and starting training.

-The chart below demonstrates the completion rate of an apprenticeship with BCITO broken down by previous engagement with the BCATS.
+The chart below demonstrates the completion rate of apprenticeships with BCITO broken down by previous engagement with the BCATS.
 It can be observed that individuals that completed BCATS at secondary school are more likely to complete their training.
-Of those that completed the level 2 BCATS standard and started an apprenticeship in 2013, 69% of them completed their training with BCITO within 5 years, compared to a 56% completion rate for those with no completed BCATS standards.
+Of those that completed BCATS standards (Level 1 or 2) and started a BCITO apprenticeship in 2015, 72.5% of them completed their training with BCITO by 2023, compared to a 66.7% completion rate for those who had not done BCATS at school.

 Methodology